 Source of Stem Cells: Stem cells from cord blood are among the youngest retrievable adult stem cells.
 Cord blood stem cells have not been exposed to factors that inhibit proper function as with older stem cells from other sources.
 This makes cord blood a better source when HLA-matching is equal.

-JangoBio has generated an array of stem cells from animals of different ages for experimental research.
-Moreover, the effects of aging on regenerative medicine therapies may be different in men and women.
-Reach out to JangoBio for your age-, gender- and tissue-specific stem cell needs!
+JangoCell has generated an array of stem cells from animals of different ages for experimental research.
+For more information on the importance of age-specific stem cells, reach out to JangoCell today.

 - Ahmed AS, Sheng MH, Wasnik S, et al. Effect of aging on stem cells.
 World J Exp Med.
 2017;7(1):1-10.

 - Oh J, Lee YD, Wagers AJ.
 Stem cell aging: mechanisms, regulators and therapeutic opportunities.
 Nat Med.
 2014;20(8):870-880.